outpost-os/sentry-kernel/doc/concepts/proof/eva.rst

 is forged using Frama-C primitives, delivering complete randomness into all the metadata table content. otherwise, a zero'ed table would be used, highly reducing the potential path traversals.

-These metadata being the lonely external content that requires pre-initialization, entrypoint path is fully covered by EVA plugin.
+These metadata being the only external content that requires pre-initialization, entrypoint path is fully covered by EVA plugin.

 In order to generate clean randomness for metadata table, Frama-C specific fully random sources,